Salvador, Brazil: A complete travel guide with the top things to do

 This pic shows how is the weather in Salvador during the year:

-LMTM tip: Will you take Uber or Taxi via the app?
+LMTM tip: Will you take Uber or taxi via the app?
 Like anyplace else, don’t forget to check the vehicle, the license plate, and the driver’s name before entering.

 For those who love physical activity, the waterfront has several Itaú bicycle rental/return points.